EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 -->

 <!-- Feedback, notes, and acknowledgements -->
 This post is very much a work in progress, and will be continually updated for the forseable future.
 I have tried to make it as easy as possible to read and understand , but I encourage readers to share feedback on how I can improve this further.
 Any further questions and/or suggestions are more than welcome.
-You can contact me at awwoof \<@\> hotmail.com.

 ## The simple set network
 <!-- Definition of set network: equivariance and symmetry -->